karenlehmann/terraform-provider-iamtf/reference/_iamtf_h.md

-The IAM.tf terreaform plugin allows you to manage identity appliances and appliance elements as terraform resources in a IAM.tf server.
+The IAM.tf terraform plugin allows you to manage identity appliances and appliance elements as terraform resources in a IAM.tf server.

 **main.tf**
 ```